View the most popular items in our shop

 How Londoners through history have used money to change their city.

-A roll of toilet paper tells a hidden story of women's rights and Victorian sexism.
+Learn how a roll of toilet paper created by the First 100 Years project tells a hidden story of women's rights and Victorian sexism.